scionproto-contrib/jpan/doc/PathSelector.md

 Servers will often not request paths from a path service, instead they will use paths from incoming connections.
- That means we need a to support `send(Path, ...)` without PathProvider.
+ That means we need a to support `send(Path, ...)` without PathSelector.

 ### Client

 Clients have several options:

-- open(PathProviderFactory)
+- open(PathSelectorFactory)
-- connect(PathProvider)
+- connect(PathSelector)
-- no PathProvider given: use default PathProvider
+- no PathSelector given: use default PathSelector

 ### Channel/Socket API Behavior

 #### Channel

-- `open()` has an optional PathProviderFActory argument that will be used to create a PathProvider for `write()` if no PathProvider is
+- `open()` has an optional PathSelectorFActory argument that will be used to create a PathSelector for `write()` if no PathSelector is
   given during `connect()`.
-- `connect()` has an optional `PathProvider` argument that will provide paths for `write()`.
-If the argument is a simple address, a `PathProvider` will be created from the `PathProviderFactory`.
+- `connect()` has an optional `PathSelector` argument that will provide paths for `write()`.
+If the argument is a simple address, a `PathSelector` will be created from the `PathSelectorFactory`.
-- `write()` will use whatever `PathProvider` is prepared by `connect()`
+- `write()` will use whatever `PathSelector` is prepared by `connect()`
 - `send(Path)` and `send(ScionSocketAddress)` will never use
-  a `PathProvider` it will simply send on the given `Path`.
+  a `PathSelector` it will simply send on the given `Path`.
   This is useful for server side implementations.
-- `send(non-SCION-address)` will create and use a default `PathProvider`.
+- `send(non-SCION-address)` will create and use a default `PathSelector`.

 ## Changes / Migration Guide

 - `send(Path)` will not refresh paths anymore.
   To enable Path refreshing, implement a flag?
 TODO
 - `getPathPolicy()`/`setPathPolicy()` (Channel + Socket).
-  These will be moved to PathProviders.
+  These will be moved to PathSelectors.
-  They are only available when a PathProvider is available, i.e. when connected.
+  They are only available when a PathSelector is available, i.e. when connected.
 - `getMappedPath(Path)` has been removed. `getMappedPath(address)` is still available (?)
 - `SCION_PATH_EXPIRY_MARGIN` is not a channel option anymore.
-Please set this directly in the PathProvider.
+Please set this directly in the PathSelector.
 - deprecate `connect(Path)`?!?!?!?

-- `connect()` and `PathProvider.setPathPolicy()` will not throw if no paths are available.
+- `connect()` and `PathSelector.setPathPolicy()` will not throw if no paths are available.
   Instead, `write()` will throw.

 ## TODO

-- Check if ScionService and PathPolicy should reside in AbstractChannel or in PathProvider
+- Check if ScionService and PathPolicy should reside in AbstractChannel or in PathSelector
 - Consider renaming to PathSelector
 - Move Classes to public packet.
 - Turn Factory into Interface? -> UDP SelectorFactory?